-Later on in this article you will see that I also testing 0-100% charging via a 12V USB adapter.
+Later on in this article you will see that I also tested 0-100% charging via a 12V USB adapter.
 Suffice it to say it is much more efficient than using the inverter.

 The battery bank was LiFePO4 so the voltage remained well over 13.3V for the entire duration.
 This could potentially make the inverter operate a tad more efficiently, but we are talking peanuts..